Jean-Paul Sartre: World War II

+Following the liberation of Paris in late August and the launch of épuration légale, Sartre became a member of the Commission d'épuration de la librairie et de l'édition (Commission for the Purification of Bookstores and Publishing), a body of vague legal status.
+In late October 1944, he met with Jean Bruller and Pierre Seghers, two fellow members of the Commission, and struck a deal that suppressed the collaborationist La Nouvelle Revue française as a price of preserving its (and Sartre's own) publisher Gallimard.
+That same month, Sartre assumed direction of a new editorial project for Gallimard under the banner of "committed literature" to replace the NRF, initially called La Condition humaine and renamed in December 1944 to Les Temps modernes (after Charlie Chaplin's 1936 film Modern Times).

 In 1945, after the war ended, Sartre moved to an apartment on the rue Bonaparte, where he was to produce most of his subsequent work and where he lived until 1962.
-It was from there that he helped establish a quarterly literary and political review, Les Temps modernes (Modern Times), in part to popularize his thought.
+It was from there that he launched the first issue of the quarterly literary and political review Les Temps modernes as its editor-in-chief in October 1945, in part to popularize his own thought.
+His early editorials for the magazine vaguely invoked utopian socialism but kept the focus squarely on literature to continue Paulhan's project.
 He ceased teaching and devoted his time to writing and political activism.
 He would draw on his war experiences for his great trilogy of novels, Les Chemins de la Liberté (The Roads to Freedom) (1945–1949).